libdriver/ads1115/CONTRIBUTING.md

 ### Makefile Style

-Makefile needs to follow the LibDriver Makefile style, and its content is as follows:
+Makefile needs to follow the LibDriver Makefile style and its content is as follows:

 1. Each Makefile must contain copyright information.